stephanosterburg/stephanosterburg.github.io/_posts/2019-04-07-text_classification_part_3.md

 ## GPU

 You may notice the `with`-statement and recall that I am working on a laptop.
 To train the model on the laptop is not manageable.
 To be able to train the model I used [paperspace's](https://www.paperspace.com/gradient) gradient service, which includes jupyter notebooks, a job runner, and a python module to run any code on Paperspace GPU cloud.
 The gradient machine I created is a Quadro P4000 with 8CPU's and 30GB RAM.
 One epoch needed about 45 minutes to calculate.

+## Jupyter Notebook

+Here is the [notebook](https://github.com/osterburg/dsc-5-capstone-project-online-ds-ft-100118/blob/master/03_data_collection.ipynb) to that post.

 ## What next?